 Common Milkweed Varieties that are Wintersown

-We already have many native varieties in our landscape, so our sowing choices are a little more adventurous, and won’t be a sure thing in our cold climate.
-By next spring, we could have 15 species of milkweed in our suburban butterfly garden, if all goes well.
+We already have many native varieties established in our landscape, so our sowing choices are a little more adventurous, and won’t be a sure thing in our cold climate.
+When starting out, we focused on native and perennial options to insure our garden could always support monarch life.

 New Milkweed Varieties for Monarch Butterfly Garden

-4. Asclepias variegata (redring milkweed) native to most of the eastern US and Canada.
-Suited for hardiness zones 3a-9b.
+1. Asclepias variegata (redring milkweed) native to most of the eastern US and Canada.
+Suited for hardiness zones 3a-9b. (still haven’t found viable seeds for this species, but it’s on my list!)

 We also fall planted milkweed seeds in late October…why put all your seeds in one basket?